 Shares of common stock sold by the underwriters to the public will initially be offered at the public offering price set forth on the cover of this prospectus.
-Any shares of common stock sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the public offering price.
-Any of these securities dealers may resell any shares of common stock purchased from the underwriters to other brokers or dealers at a discount of up to \$ per share from the public offering price.
+Any shares of common stock sold by the underwriters to securities dealers may be sold at a discount of up to \$0.828 per share from the public offering price.
 If all of the shares of common stock are not sold at the public offering price, the underwriters may change the offering price and the other selling terms.

-The following table shows the public offering price, underwriting discount and proceeds before expenses to us.
+The following table shows the public offering price, underwriting discount and proceeds before expenses to us and the selling shareholders.
 The information assumes either no exercise or full exercise by the underwriters of their option to purchase additional shares of our common stock from us: